digitranslab/zakk/backend/tests/integration/README.md

 ## Instructions for Running Integration Tests Locally

-1. Launch onyx (using Docker or running with a debugger), ensuring the API server is running on port 8080.
+1. Launch zakk (using Docker or running with a debugger), ensuring the API server is running on port 8080.
-   - If you'd like to set environment variables, you can do so by creating a `.env` file in the onyx/backend/tests/integration/ directory.
+   - If you'd like to set environment variables, you can do so by creating a `.env` file in the zakk/backend/tests/integration/ directory.
-   - Onyx MUST be launched with AUTH_TYPE=basic and ENABLE_PAID_ENTERPRISE_EDITION_FEATURES=true
+   - Zakk MUST be launched with AUTH_TYPE=basic and ENABLE_PAID_ENTERPRISE_EDITION_FEATURES=true
-2. Navigate to `onyx/backend`.
+2. Navigate to `zakk/backend`.
 3. Run the following command in the terminal:
    ```sh
    pytest -s tests/integration/tests/